Roundup · Updated: August 2026

 What are lead generation tools?

 Lead generation tools are software that helps you find, capture, or reach potential customers.
-The label covers very different jobs: contact databases sell you names and emails, cold email tools send outreach at volume, enrichment tools fill in missing data, website visitor ID tools reveal who is already on your site, CRMs organize the pipeline, and social buying-intent monitors surface people publicly asking for what you sell.
+The label covers genuinely different jobs: contact databases sell you names and emails, CRMs organize the pipeline, enrichment tools fill in missing data, cold email tools send outreach at volume, website visitor ID tools reveal who is already on your site, and social buying-intent monitors surface people publicly asking for what you sell.
 Because these do different things, no single tool does all of it well.
 Pick by the job you actually need done.

 What are the best free lead generation tools?

 Several tools here have genuinely usable free tiers, not just trials.
-Apollo, HubSpot, Hunter, and Lusha all offer free plans with monthly credits.
-RB2B gives 150 free person-level resolutions a month, and Leadfeeder has a free Lite tier.
-For monitoring public conversations, F5Bot is free for raw keyword alerts.
+Apollo, HubSpot, Hunter, and Lusha all offer free plans with monthly credits or user limits.
+RB2B gives 150 free person-level resolutions a month, and Leadfeeder has a free Lite tier forever.
+For monitoring public conversations, EaseClaw has a free plan with no card required.
 Free tiers are enough to test the fit before you pay, but the limits are low, so treat them as a starting point rather than a long-term plan.

 What is the difference between a contact database and a buying-intent tool?